aclissold/a-swift-summary/README.md

 follows its order exactly.
 Each sub-section falls under one of three
 categories:

-* :exclamation: Important to remember
+* :grey_exclamation: Important to remember
-* :grey_question: Required further insight
+* :question: Required further insight
 * :bulb: Random thought/comment

 ### Table of Contents